 The Best Sleep Trackers And Monitors For The Elderly

-Here are my recommended sleep tracking monitors for older adults based on ease if use and the data given.
+Here are my recommended sleep-tracking monitors for older adults based on ease of use and the data given.
 In the next section, you’ll learn what features of sleep trackers are important as we age if you are shopping for yourself.

 The Vive Health Mach V Tracker Watch is a comprehensive activity and sleep tracker that monitors and records key elements of a senior’s health.
 It accurately measures steps, activity levels… and sleep patterns.

 This is a great choice for seniors who want just basic sleep monitoring.
-It lets you know how much sleep you got during the nights and even breaks it down into light and deep sleep times.
+It lets you know how much sleep you get during the night and even breaks it down into light and deep sleep times.

-In addition to serving as a sleep monitor, it also records your pulse, blood oxygen levels, and even your blood pressure too for monitoring cardiovascular health.
-All this data too is stored in the app for identifying problems and patterns.
+In addition to serving as a sleep monitor, it also records your pulse, blood oxygen levels, and even your blood pressure for cardiovascular health.
+All this data is stored in the app for identifying problems and patterns.

-Finally, the watch will last 7 days between charges and quickly recharges in only 2 hours.
-I like that it has a magnetic charger so older adults don’t have to deal with a plug to charge it.
-Just set the watch on the charger and it grabs ahold using magnets and begins charging.
+Finally, the watch will last seven days between charges and quickly recharges in only 2 hours.
+I like that it has a magnetic charger, so older adults don’t have to use a plug to charge it.
+Just set the watch on the charger, which grabs hold using magnets and begins charging.

-The SleepOn Go2Sleep tracker provides the most data of any of the sleep monitors provided here.
+The SleepOn Go2Sleep tracker provides the most data from any sleep monitors provided here.
 The company also provides a 30-day window to use the device and decide if it’s for you.